 Diesel generators have earned and maintained a long-standing reputation for being a power generation workhorse – bulky, noisy, a little smelly, but overall fairly reliable.

 Recent advances in natural gas technology, however, are starting to topple diesel’s dominance.
 Natural gas gensets – quieter, cleaner and more efficient – present a sleek and increasingly popular alternative to diesel.
 They’re quickly redefining the power generation industry in much the same way Tesla and electric cars redefined the automotive industry.

-With today’s technology, however, natural gas systems like the gaseous product line from Generac, one of North America’s largest suppliers of power generation equipment, are actually able to lower capital expenses over a system’s lifetime compared to traditional diesel generators.
+With today’s technology, however, natural gas systems like the gaseous product line from Generac Industrial Power, one of North America’s largest suppliers of power generation equipment, are actually able to lower capital expenses over a system’s lifetime compared to traditional diesel generators.

 This article will highlight the benefits of natural gas gensets, demonstrate how these benefits reduce capital expenses, and discuss how to team up with an engineering support partner like Generac to tailor a system to the needs of your specific application.

 Natural Gas – Clean & Reliable

 Working with natural gas was somewhat problematic until a few years ago when new technologies increased the durability and reliability of these gensets.